mesonbuild/meson/docs/markdown/Commands.md

 {{ compile_usage.inc }}

-Builds a default or a specified target of a configured meson project.
+Builds a default or a specified target of a configured Meson project.

 {{ compile_arguments.inc }}